I know some writers don’t plan at all.

 At the very least, planning a story will stop you getting stuck, and at the very best, it will enable you to structure your story coherently and let your narrative flow.

 Whether you begin with a story idea, or a character idea, it is up to you.
-You can turn either into a story as long as you provide some action and conflict.
+If you are stuck for ideas you can try some creative writing exercises.

 A STORY IS SOMETHING THAT HAPPENS TO SOMEONE

 In its simplest form a story is something that happens to someone – this is important and forgetting this is one of the most common mistakes writers make.